 transmit an SR2SR Sounding Trigger frame to one non-AP STA that is an SR2SR sensing transmitter and

 one or more non-AP STAs that are SR2SR sensing receivers, and are not assigned to be polled or have responded in the polling phase of the TB sensing measurement instance to solicit SR2SR NDP transmission.
 The SR2SR Sounding Trigger frame shall allocate spatial resources for the SR2SR NDP transmission covering the full bandwidth.
 The SR2SR NDP may be transmitted with more than one spatial stream.
 The non-AP STA indicated as an SR2SR sensing transmitter by a Transmitter User Info field in an SR2SR Sounding Trigger frame shall transmit an SR2SR NDP a SIFS after receiving the SR2SR Sounding Trigger frame.
-Any non-AP STA indicated as an SR2SR sensing receiver by a Receiver User Info field in the SR2SR Sounding Trigger frame shall perform sensing measurement on the SR2SR NDP sent by the SR2SR sensing transmitter.
+Any non-AP STA indicated as an SR2SR sensing receiver by a Receiver User Info field in the SR2SR Sounding Trigger frame shall perform sensing measurement on the SR2SR NDP sent by the SR2SR sensing transmitter (see Figure 11-74x (Example of SR2SR variant of a TF sounding phase)).

+Figure 11-74x—Example of SR2SR variant of a TF sounding phase

 SP: Do you agree to the resolution provided in the document 11-23/1265 for CID 2036?